-With the Muslim Brotherhood, bin Salman was brutal and direct: He jailed clerics associated with the group and pushed for a national narrative that labelled them as a foreign ideology.
+With the Muslim Brotherhood, Bin Salman was brutal and direct: He jailed clerics associated with the group and pushed for a national narrative that labeled them as a foreign ideology.
 The Muslim Brotherhood was Egyptian, so the narrative ran; Sururism, a hybrid of Salafism and political Islam, was Syrian; another strand of Salafism that was heavily inspired by Wahhabism but associated with the Syrian-Albanian cleric Muhammad Nasiruddin was dismissed as also imported.
 With Wahhabism, the only undeniably native Islamist ideology, he followed a different and incremental approach of pacifying and neutralizing the doctrine.
-His campaign started with hints, intensified over time to unequivocally proclaim last year that the kingdom should not be wedded to one person or ideology.
+His campaign started with hints and intensified over time until the unequivocal proclamation in 2021 that the kingdom should not be wedded to one person or ideology.

-In a way, the current Saudi crown prince is doing to Wahhabism what his grandfather and founder of the “Third Saudi State” Abdulaziz ibn Saud did with former allies in 1929.
-For years prior, the nomadic and radical Bedouin tribesmen known as Ikhwan Min-Ta’-Allah (the brethren of those who obeyed God) defied ibn Saud and continued raids into Iraq, Jordan, and Kuwait, in the name of spreading the true and pure message of Islam and conquering non-Wahhabi lands.
+In a way, the current Saudi crown prince is doing to Wahhabism what his grandfather and founder of the “Third Saudi State,” Abdulaziz ibn Saud, did with former allies in 1929.
+For years prior, the nomadic and radical Bedouin tribesmen known as Ikhwan Min-Ta-Allah (the brethren of those who obey God) defied Ibn Saud and continued raids into Iraq, Jordan and Kuwait, in the name of spreading the true and pure message of Islam and conquering non-Wahhabi lands.
 Ibn Saud eventually waged a campaign against the tribesmen and defeated them at the Battle of Sabilla (or Sbalah) in the spring of that year, then decisively in January 1930.
 The tribesmen surrendered, with their rebellion destroyed.
 Some of them were absorbed into what later became the National Guard.

 Then 9/11 happened.
 The informal pact unraveled, Alamer argues, and progressives were one tool used by the political elite to end it.
 In other words, the twin pillars of the Faisal Formula crashed with the Twin Towers.
 As Alamer put it: “Just like Greek heroes whose glory is not complete until they die fulfilling their noblest acts, this current perished the moment the Faisal Formula was crushed.”